Ipomadon: Plot

 Ipomadon follows the maiden and her dwarf, with the maiden hurling insults and telling him in no uncertain terms to go away, in much the same way as a maiden representing the imprisoned lady of Synadoun will do to the hero of Thomas Chestre's fourteenth century Middle English Arthurian romance Libeaus Desconus.
 At last, having defeated many hostile knights along the way, Ipomadon, the maiden and her dwarf arrive near the city where the Proud is being besieged.
 Lyoline is on horseback outside the city wall, shouting great boasts.
 Ipomadon removes himself to a forest nearby, while the maiden enters the city.
 Ipomadon sends his cousin out to discover what colour armour Lyoline is wearing.
 He is wearing black armour and is riding a black horse.
 Ipomadon dons black armour and rides out on a black horse, to challenge Lyoline to single combat for the hand of the Proud.

 The battle is long and hard, goes on for hundreds of lines, but at last, Ipomadon is victorious.
 Lyoline lies dead at his feet.
-But now a very curious thing happens, and one that Hue de Rotelande is happy to remain inexplicable, although the author of this Middle English tail-rhyme romance tries to convince us that it is through a lingering uncertainty on Ipomadon's part, a lack of certainty that he has truly accorded with the Proud's vow.
+But now a very curious thing happens, and one that Hugh of Rhuddlan is happy to remain inexplicable, although the author of this Middle English tail-rhyme romance tries to convince us that it is through a lingering uncertainty on Ipomadon's part, a lack of certainty that he has truly accorded with the Proud's vow.
 Ipomadon goes to Lyoline's tent, takes up his banner and declares that Lyoline is victorious!
 Since their horses were slain from under them, we are told, nobody in the city has had any idea which knight is which: